HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/ZJSulAj.gif" width=300px />

 </details>
+TODO debugging, spawn in the wrong spot?  check the child is at 00.
 <details><summary>What's a prefab?</summary>

 A prefab is a file representing a configured GameObject.
 This includes any child GameObjects as well as Components and their settings from the Inspector.